-On 30 November 2017 the Victorian Parliament passed the Gambling Regulation Amendment (Gaming Machine Arrangements) Act 2017 (2017 Amending Act) which amended the Gambling Regulation Act 2003.
+On 30 November 2017 and 6 March 2018, the Victorian Parliament passed the Gambling Regulation Amendment (Gaming Machine Arrangements) Act 2017 (GMA Act) and the Gambling Legislation Amendment Act 2018 (GLA Act) respectively.

-The 2017 Amending Act means a number of changes for gaming venue operators.
+These Acts amend the Gambling Regulation Act 2003 (the Act) which mean a number of changes for gaming venue operators.

-It is the responsibility of venue operators and licensed staff to ensure they understand their obligations under and to make the necessary arrangements to ensure they remain compliant.
+It is the responsibility of venue operators and licensed staff to ensure they understand their obligations under the Act and to make the necessary arrangements to ensure they remain compliant.

 Further details on how the changes will come into effect will be published on the VCGLR website as it becomes available.

-The Minister for Consumer Affairs, Gaming and Liquor Regulation’s Second Reading speech to parliament also contains a summary of the changes contained in the Act.
+The Minister for Consumer Affairs, Gaming and Liquor Regulation’s Second Reading speeches to parliament also contains a summary of the changes contained in the GMA Act and GLA Act.

 Ministerial directions will be required for a number of these changes to be implemented.
-These will provide further details about how arrangements will operate and more information will be published on the VCGLR website as it is available.
+These will provide further details about how arrangements will operate.